 Gratitude is something that takes time to develop.
 At first, it can be helpful to write a gratitude journal in which you document the people or things in your life that you appreciate.
 Each day, dedicate ten minutes to writing a short list to get your positive neurotransmitters firing.

 Mindfulness is another great way to focus on all that you appreciate.
-Dedicate a few quiet minutes free from distractions to think about all that is good in your life, and who or what you are thankful to.
+Dedicate a few quiet minutes free from distractions to think about all that is good in your life, and who or what you are thankful for.

 If COVID-19 has had a negative physical or emotional effect on you, at first, you may find it difficult to identify the things you appreciate in life.
 In this case, you’ll need to go back to basics.
 Start with feeling gratitude that the simplest of your needs are still being met despite the pandemic.
 This might include having somewhere to call home, eating well, or being able to video call friends.

 If you can’t see your friends or family, send them a thank you note to tell them that you appreciate them.
 If nature makes you feel thankful, get outside each day for a walk.
 Take note of the bad days of the pandemic that you have overcome, and remember just how much progress you have made.
 With the biological brain changes associated with gratitude, these steps may mean that you are able to experience the pandemic period more positively.

 Gratitude is a tool you can use to re-shape your brain for improved well-being and self-esteem.
 If you are struggling with anxiety or depression, it can be helpful to talk to an experienced therapist to support you in developing gratitude.
 Simple acts, including keeping a gratitude journal or practicing mindfulness, can help you recognize the good in your life to support your new, positive outlook.